Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

 The goal is to spend the least amount and only on things that will bring a return on your investment.

-If you plan on living in the home while it’s for sale, ask the realtor what items inside your home can stay and which ones should go.
+And if you plan on living in the home while it’s for sale, ask the realtor what items inside your home can stay and which ones should go.

 The best real estate agents can walk around your home and immediately provide you with a list of what you need to do to get your home ready to sell.